 McCullough, H., & Conway, L. G., III.
 (2018b).
 “And the Oscar goes to…”: Integrative complexity’s predictive power in the film industry.
 Psychology of Aesthetics, Creativity, and the Arts, 12, 392-398.
 DOI: http://dx.doi.org/10.1037/aca0000149.

 Houck, S. C., Repke, M. A., & Conway, L. G., III.
 (2017).
 Understanding what makes terrorist groups’ propaganda effective: An integrative complexity analysis of ISIL and Al Qaeda.
 Journal of Policing, Intelligence and Counter Terrorism, 12, 105-118.
 DOI:10.1080/18335330.2017.1351032

 Conway, L. G., III, Conway, K. R., Gornick, L. J., & Houck, S. C. (2014).
 Automated integrative complexity.
 Political Psychology, 35, 603-624.

 Houck, S. C., Conway, L. G., III, & Gornick, L. J. (2014).
 Automated integrative complexity: Current challenges and future directions.
 Political Psychology, 35, 647-659.

-Conway, L. G., III, & Zubrod, A. (manuscript under review).
+Conway, L. G., III, & Zubrod, A. (manuscript in progress).
 The integrative complexity of Donald Trump: Is Trump a unique outlier or an extension of a republican trend towards simplicity?

 Conway, L. G., III, Houck, S. C., & Repke, M. R. (manuscript in progress).
 Resource scarcity and integrative complexity: Triangulating evidence that resource threat makes Americans think less dialectically.